web-infra-dev/rsbuild/packages/document/docs/en/config/source/include.md

 ### Compile Sub Dependencies

-When you compile an npm package via `source.include`, Builder will only compile the matching module by default, not the **Sub Dependencies** of the module.
+When you compile an npm package via `source.include`, Rsbuild will only compile the matching module by default, not the **Sub Dependencies** of the module.

 Take `query-string` for example, it depends on the `decode-uri-component` package, which also has ES6+ code, so you need to add the `decode-uri-component` package to `source.include` as well.